Azure/azure-devtestlab/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 This Artifact will install System Center Configuration Manager CurrentBranch (Build 1606) Evaluation Edition (usable for 180 Days).

 ### Requirements:
 Tested with the base Image: "SQL Server 2014 SP1 Standard on Windows Server 2012 R2".
-If you choose another Image, make sure that the following componnets are installed:
+If you choose another Image, make sure that the following componets are installed:
 - Windows Server 2012 R2 (or newer)
 - .NET 3.5
 - .NET 4.5